rezaostadi/testflow/README.md

 ### Sandboxing

-Windmill can use [nsjail](https://github.com/google/nsjail).
+Formflow can use [nsjail](https://github.com/google/nsjail).
 It is production multi-tenant grade secure.
 Do not take our word for it, take [fly.io's one](https://fly.io/blog/sandboxing-and-workload-isolation/).

 ### Secrets, credentials and sensitive values

-There is one encryption key per workspace to encrypt the credentials and secrets stored in Windmill's K/V store.
+There is one encryption key per workspace to encrypt the credentials and secrets stored in Formflow's K/V store.

 In addition, we strongly recommend that you encrypt the whole Postgres database.
-That is what we do at <https://app.windmill.dev>.
+That is what we do at <https://app.formflow.dev>.

 ## Performance